 Crip Camp Characters:

 The documentary also recorded some interviews with non-disabled individuals.
 It shows how regular people aren’t willing to listen and help these people.
 In addition, society restricts the possibilities for people with disabilities.
-A lot of people have expressed their opinions about this film.
+So, a lot of people have expressed their opinions about this film.